 They also want to see a society which gets higher wages and pays lower amounts of tax.
-That should reduce the population's dependency on welfare through the benefits system.
+It should reduce the population's dependency on welfare through the UK benefits system.

-The introduction of the current National Living Wage has on main aim.
+The introduction of the current National Living Wage has one main aim.
 It is to ensure enterprise pays 'appropriately' for its workforce and reduces the need for state top ups to workers' wages.

 It got established through a significant amendment to the National Minimum Wage Regulations of 2015.
 The change in rules ensures that salary rates for workers aged under 25 also apply to those workers entitled to the National Living Wage.